FxyPd/ROSEGS/README.md

+# RoSEGS
-# Run run_demo_pavia.m to Generate the denoising results of RoSEGS, please cite our paper when using these codes:
+% Run run_demo_pavia.m to Generate the denoising results of RoSEGS, please cite our paper when using these codes:
 %
 %  [1] X. Fu, Y. Guo, M. Xu and S. Jia, "Hyperspectral Image Denoising via
 %      Robust Subspace Estimation and Group Sparsity Constraint," in IEEE